Photo: Stephen Churchill Downes

 BIO

-Michelle Doll’s paintings capture quiet, private moments hinged on personal connections between herself and her subjects.
-Her paintings are infused with themes of intimacy and introspection and explore contemporary ideas about family, love, desire and femininity.
-The subject matter, although not idealized in form, implies idealized moments of intimacy that we all either consciously or unconsciously crave.
-Born in Canton, Ohio, she received her BFA from Kent State University and her MFA from the New York Academy of Art in 2006.
-Among her awards and acknowledgements, Michelle received the Prince of Wales / Forbes Foundation Travel Grant in 2006, was granted Artist in Residence at Eden Rock on St. Barth’s (French West Indies) in 2008, received The Bennett Prize Honorable Mention in 2018, and received a fellowship from the New Jersey State Council on the Arts in 2019.
+Born in Canton, Ohio, she received her BFA from Kent State University (1999) and her MFA from the New York Academy of Art (2006).
+Among her awards and acknowledgements, Michelle received the Prince of Wales / Forbes Foundation Travel Grant (2006), Artist in Residence at Eden Rock on St. Barth’s (2008), The Bennett Prize Honorable Mention (2018), a fellowship from the New Jersey State Council on the Arts (2019) and The Lillian Orlowsky and William Freed Grant in Association with PAAM (2024).
 Her paintings have been exhibited in the US and internationally with solo exhibitions at Lyons Wier Gallery in NYC, Pontone Gallery in London, Gallery Ramfjord in Oslo, Blank Space Gallery in NYC and DFN Gallery in NYC.

 Doll’s artwork has been the subject of numerous interviews in publications such as Quiet Lunch, ArtSpeak NYC, American Art Collectors Magazine, Beautiful Bizarre Magazine, White Hot Magazine, Evolved Magazine, also featured in publications including “The Figure”, by Margaret McCann (a Rizzoli Publication) and “The Figurative Artists Handbook”, by Robert Zeller (Published by Moncelli Studio).
 She’s been interviewed in podcasts including John Dalton Podcast, The Drop Interviews, The Art Grind Podcast, Mother Artist Podcast and Art Haus Radio with Bo Bartlett.
 Her work is is also featured in publications including “The Figure”, by Margaret McCann (a Rizzoli Publication) and “The Figurative Artists Handbook”, by Robert Zeller (Published by Moncelli Studio).